freeCodeCamp/guide/pages/docs/certificates-guide/find-numbers-with-regular-expressions/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Find Numbers with Regular Expressions"
+title: "Find Numbers with Regular Expressions"
+parent: "certificates-guide"
 ---

 We can use special selectors in Regular Expressions to select a particular type of value.